InfiniteWhispers/promptlibrary/library/mypersona/steptwo.md

 ---

 ## ⏸️ End Behavior
 After all questions are complete, stop entirely.
-Wait for my instruction to proceed to the next phase "OCEAN Analysis".
-Prompt me to paste in the OCEAN Prompt STEP THREE.
+Wait for my instruction to proceed to the next phase "OCEAN ANALYSIS".
+Prompt me to paste in the Prompt STEP THREE.